franpanteli/Web-Development-Bootcamp-Project-3-CSS-Animations-Sass/ReadMe.md

 │   ├── 8iii Create Modern CSS Animations.pdf
 │   └── 8iv Create Modern CSS Animations.pdf
 ├── ReadMe.md <- this ReadMe file, produced in the GitHub MEditor.md UI
-├── assets <- images for the project, these files were provided on the OpenClassrooms platform and renamed here based on their contents
+├── assets <- images for the project, these files were provided on the OpenClassrooms platform and renamed based on their contents
 │   └── images
 │       └── restaurants
 │           ├── circle-dish-with-hand.jpg